openghg/openghg/doc/source/tutorials/local/Exploring_data/Searching_and_plotting.rst

 -----------------------

-We can easily compare data for the same species from different sites by doing a quick search to see what’s available
+We can easily compare data for the same species from different sites by doing a quick search to see what's available

 .. code:: ipython3